-7.1.3 The Cairngorms National Park Local Plan
+The Cairngorms National Park Local Plan

 The site is identified for housing development within the Settlement Proposals section of the Cairngorms National Park Local Plan.
-Development proposals must comply with the requirements stated in this section and with all relevant Local Plan Policies.
+Development proposals must comply with the requirements stated in this section and with all relevant Local Plan policies.

-7.1.4 Supplementary Planning Guidance
+Supplementary Planning Guidance

-- In addition to this development brief, the CNPA has developed other supplementary planning guidance, which should be complied with in any development proposals.
+In addition to this development brief, the CNPA is developing other supplementary planning guidance, which should be complied with in any development proposals.
+These include the following:

-- o Sustainable design guide
+- Sustainable Design Guide

-- Carbon emissions

-- Energy generation
+- Renewable Energy

-- Developer contributions
+- Developer Contributions

-- Natural heritage
+- Natural Heritage

-- Open space
+- Open Space

-- o Affordable housing
+- Affordable Housing

-- o Core Paths Plan.

 - Water Resources

+- Carbon Emissions

+- Core Paths Plan